St John's offers a supportive environment to its students

 Foreign Travel Information

 College employed Physiotherapist.

 The College has a physiotherapist who holds a clinic on Thursdays in the health centre (during term time only, 16.30-18.30) Students can book via Moodle or through one of the nurses in the health centre.
 Payment is by cash only-direct to Luke.
-Staff and Fellows can also book to see Luke (charges are applicable) Please contact either nurse for further information.
+Staff and Fellows can also book to see Luke (charges are applicable and MUST be paid in cash directly to Luke, or treatment will be refused) Please contact either nurse for further information.